drewsdiner/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `mouseIsPressed` mean?**
+When you pressed the mouse button it is responding to a colour change from scrolling in one colour then pressing changed to another colour

 **What happens if you change `mouseIsPressed` to `keyIsPressed`?** You’ll need
 to click on the sketch so it registers keyboard events – use the ctrl key if you
 have issues with the keyboard.

+Scrolling around in one colour then pressing spacebar whilst scrolling changed to another colour

 **What does if / else do?**

 **What happens if you remove the { } or ( )?
 Why?**

 **What happens if you change 255 to mouseX ?
 Why?**
+The left screen when scrolled paints back then to the right the colours appears.
+Could be to do with Zero fills number which is black then..

 **Remove the outline of the circle.
 Use Google and the P5.js reference to help
 you.**